iceXshadow/qotd/README.md

 # Quote of the Day

 <!-- QUOTE_START -->
-> The heart that gives, gathers.
+> Learn to enjoy every minute of your life.
+Be happy now.
+Don't wait for something outside of yourself to make you happy in the future.
 >
-> — Lao Tzu
+> — Earl Nightingale

 Inspirational quotes provided by <a href="https://zenquotes.io/" target="_blank">ZenQuotes API</a>
 <!-- QUOTE_END -->